Natural Ways to Support Healthy Eye Pressure

 - Gentle stretching or restorative yoga

-A practical habit is to sip water steadily throughout the day instead of chugging large amounts at once.
-This supports general health and avoids sudden fluid shifts.
+The practical takeaway: sip water steadily throughout the day rather than consuming large volumes at once.
+This supports general health and avoids the sudden fluid shifts that can temporarily affect eye pressure.

 5. Posture and Exercise Positions

-- Choose gentler yoga flows that do not keep the head down for long
+- Choose gentler yoga flows that do not hold the head below the heart for extended periods.

-The goal is to keep people moving in a way that feels safe, rather than scaring them away from physical activity entirely.
+The goal is to keep moving in a way that feels safe, not to create fear around physical activity.
+Gentle aerobic exercise remains beneficial overall.

 6. Diet Patterns That Support Overall Eye Wellness

-No single diet has been proven to lower eye pressure on its own, but several dietary patterns support overall ocular health and wellness.
+No single diet has been proven to lower eye pressure on its own, but several dietary patterns support overall ocular health and antioxidant balance.

 Foods rich in antioxidants can help support retinal health and combat oxidative stress.
-Examples include:
+Good sources include dark leafy greens (spinach, kale), berries, citrus fruits, and colorful vegetables such as peppers and carrots.

-Omega 3 fatty acids support general eye and cardiovascular health.
-Good sources include:
+Omega-3 fatty acids support general eye and cardiovascular health.
+Good dietary sources include fatty fish (salmon, sardines), walnuts, flaxseed, and chia seeds.

 Extremely high sodium intake may influence fluid retention, which can affect pressure regulation in some individuals.
-Focusing on whole, minimally processed foods and moderate salt use can support overall wellness.
+Focusing on whole, minimally processed foods and moderate salt use supports overall wellness without requiring extreme dietary changes.

 7. Nutrients Being Studied for Eye Health